elizamthomas1994/CV/README.md

 #### SheCodes Coding Bootcamp (November 2020 - March 2021)
 - Familiarized myself with HTML, CSS and JavaScript to start building up front-end development skills.
-- Began to build my coding knowledge and used it to create small apps, which is where I began to run into problems, and this allowed me to hone my problemsolving skills.
+- Began to build my coding knowledge and used it to create small apps, which also allowed me to enhance my problem-solving skills.
 - Once I had completed a weather app in basic JavaScript, I recreated the same project in the React framework, which I believe shows my ability to adapt to new technoliges and challenges.

 #### AAT Level 2 (April 2020 - August 2021)